Within Art Pottery Circles There Are Revolution Within Revolutions

-This was the self-same gut reaction against the 'old fashioned' swirly style, that was to gradually translate into the simple lined, functional and angular Art Deco movement.
+It was, in fact, the same reaction against the 'old fashioned' swirly style, that was to gradually translate into the functional and angular Art Deco movement.

-Today there is a body of artist potters with a different view who are pushing the boundaries in a fashion that would have professor Leach squirming.
+Today there is a body of artist potters with a different view who are pushing the boundaries in a fashion that may not have met Leach's desire for 'function before form'.

-He felt that there should be a lack of 'ego' in pots.
+Leach felt that there should be a lack of artist's 'ego' in pots.
+For him, less was more.

-For me, the Leach pitcher on the left takes that concept beyond the limits of my understanding.
+The pitcher opposite takes that concept almost beyond the limits of understanding.

 Although of English extraction he was a clay artist born into the Far East (Hong Kong) culture of 1887 where he lived for the first 10 years of his life.